hunght/yt-dlp-gui/README.md

 ## Auto-Updates

-iTracksy automatically updates to the latest version, ensuring you always have the newest features and improvements.
+YT-DLP GUI automatically updates to the latest version, ensuring you always have the newest features and improvements.
 The app checks for updates every 24 hours and downloads them in the background.

 ### How It Works
 - **Automatic**: Updates are downloaded and installed automatically